FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R11

-To typeset fractions use the frac command.
-To typeset surds, we use the sqrt command with the optional paramter of [n].
+To typeset fractions we use the frac command and to typeset surds, we use the sqrt command with the optional paramter of [n].
+The optional parameter for the sqrt command is used to render roots not equal to 2.

-Please note that there is a special command dfrac, that can be used to render fractions as if its placed in display mode and is meant to be used even in inline mode.
+Please note that there is a special command dfrac that can be used to render fractions, as if its placed in display mode and is meant to be used even in inline mode.

 ..
 L12